mrklein/openfoam-os-x/README.md

 OPENFOAM(R)  is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.

+## July 28, 2018

+Added patches for version 6.

+Someone in Foundation hates versioning, so now it is impossible to distinguish release (let's call it 6.0) from bug-fixes version (6.x).
+Guess, next step will be to abandon versions at all.

 ## May 23, 2018

 Updated dev patch.